sf-wdi-21/notes/week-08/day-01-vagabond/dawn-vagabond-project/readme.md

 1. **Are you all clear about what the client wants?** Identify vague areas.
 Seek clarification in any cases where you feel less confident about your interpretation of the client' vision.

-1. **What will the UX/UI flow be?** Hammer out any areas of ambiguity in the wireframes
+1. **What will the UX/UI flow be?** Hammer out any areas of ambiguity in the wireframes.

-1. **Which models do need to be implemented?** Create an ERD for the client to reference.
+1. **Which models need to be implemented?** Create an ERD for the client to reference.

 1. **What are the major milestones or components that need to be completed?** How can these be turned into tasks that group members can complete in pairs?
 Where do these milestones overlap and how those related tasks be managed?